Lipid bilayer: Asymmetry

 In many naturally occurring bilayers, the compositions of the inner and outer membrane leaflets are different.
 In human red blood cells, the inner (cytoplasmic) leaflet is composed mostly of phosphatidylethanolamine, phosphatidylserine and phosphatidylinositol and its phosphorylated derivatives.
 By contrast, the outer (extracellular) leaflet is based on phosphatidylcholine, sphingomyelin and a variety of glycolipids.
 In some cases, this asymmetry is based on where the lipids are made in the cell and reflects their initial orientation.
 The biological functions of lipid asymmetry are imperfectly understood, although it is clear that it is used in several different situations.
-For example, when a cell undergoes apoptosis, the phosphatidylserine — normally localised to the cytoplasmic leaflet — is transferred to the outer surface: There, it is recognised by a macrophage that then actively scavenges the dying cell.
+For example, when a cell undergoes apoptosis, the phosphatidylserine – normally localised to the cytoplasmic leaflet – is transferred to the outer surface: There, it is recognised by a macrophage that then actively scavenges the dying cell.

 Lipid asymmetry arises, at least in part, from the fact that most phospholipids are synthesised and initially inserted into the inner monolayer: those that constitute the outer monolayer are then transported from the inner monolayer by a class of enzymes called flippases.
 Other lipids, such as sphingomyelin, appear to be synthesised at the external leaflet.
 Flippases are members of a larger family of lipid transport molecules that also includes floppases, which transfer lipids in the opposite direction, and scramblases, which randomize lipid distribution across lipid bilayers (as in apoptotic cells).
 In any case, once lipid asymmetry is established, it does not normally dissipate quickly because spontaneous flip-flop of lipids between leaflets is extremely slow.
+It has recently been shown that cholesterol also seems to play an important role in creating and maintaining bilayer asymmetry.

 It is possible to mimic this asymmetry in the laboratory in model bilayer systems.
 Certain types of very small artificial vesicle will automatically make themselves slightly asymmetric, although the mechanism by which this asymmetry is generated is very different from that in cells.
-By utilizing two different monolayers in Langmuir-Blodgett deposition or a combination of Langmuir-Blodgett and vesicle rupture deposition it is also possible to synthesize an asymmetric planar bilayer.
+By utilizing two different monolayers in Langmuir–Blodgett deposition or a combination of Langmuir–Blodgett and vesicle rupture deposition it is also possible to synthesize an asymmetric planar bilayer.
 This asymmetry may be lost over time as lipids in supported bilayers can be prone to flip-flop.
 However, it has been reported that lipid flip-flop is slow compare to cholesterol and other smaller molecules.

 It has been reported that the organization and dynamics of the lipid monolayers in a bilayer are coupled.
 For example, introduction of obstructions in one monolayer can slow down the lateral diffusion in both monolayers.
 In addition, phase separation in one monolayer can also induce phase separation in other monolayer even when other monolayer can not phase separate by itself.